missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Constitutes A Traffic Infraction In Missouri?

+Traffic Infractions in Missouri are the least serious traffic violation offenses that may not result in jail time.
+They are usually penalized by monetary fines and accumulating demerit points on an individual’s driving record.
 Typically, when an individual commits a traffic infraction in Missouri, the offender is issued a traffic ticket.
 The individual may choose to pay the ticket or appear in court to contest the ticket.

 Traffic infraction court procedures are less formal and usually involve a bench trial by the judge.
-Unlike traffic felony and misdemeanor offenses, individuals accused of traffic infractions are not entitled to a jury or trial because these cases do not result in jail time.
+Unlike traffic felony and misdemeanor offenses, individuals accused of traffic infractions are typically not entitled to a jury or trial because these cases do not result in jail time.

 In Missouri, traffic infractions are further categorized into moving and non-moving violations.
 Non-moving violations often relate to faulty equipment, parking, or other violations committed when the vehicle is not in motion.
 At the same time, moving violations relate to breaking traffic laws when the vehicle is in motion.